 Millions of neurons live in your gut, connected to the brain through a system of nerves, including the vagus nerve.
 It’s no wonder that emotional and nervous stress is often felt in the gut.
 Your gut bacteria also help produce important neurotransmitters that influence your mental health, including mood-boosting serotonin and dopamine and calming GABA.8

 With these connections in mind, it should be no surprise that gut health issues are linked with mood imbalances.
 For instance, about half of those who suffer from IBS also struggle with depression and anxiety, and vice versa.
 Stress can disrupt gut health and bacterial balance, and likewise, changes in gut bacteria can influence mood and mental health.9,10 In other words, if your gut is unhappy, you’re more likely to be unhappy, too.
-You can also try using a natural sleep and mood balancing supplements.

 The gut-brain axis also has an impact on your sleep.
 Some of the same neurotransmitters that help regulate your mood, such as serotonin, dopamine, and GABA, are also crucial for regulating your sleep cycles.
 These neurotransmitters are produced in the gut by your friendly bacteria.